SpencerRobert/ToothBrushGUI/README.md

 # ToothBrushGUI

+2 methods to run project on fresh raspberry pi:

+1.
+Navigate to basic executable repo: https://github.com/SpencerRobert/TechbrushExc create new folder named (case sensitive) "toothBrushGUI" in path: /home/pi extract the repo files into that new folder, then run the executable toothBrushGUI file

+2.
-To run this program on a fresh raspberry pi, you must install QT creator.
+Second method requires that you install QT creator.
 This can be done through the terminal through the commands: sudo apt-get install qt5-default sudo apt-get install qtcreator